-mostly decentralized to local governments.
-Such a system is termed by some scholars as regionally decentralized authoritarianism (RDA).
-Under the RDA regime, the control rights of SOEs, except for the very large ones, are assigned to the municipal governments, giving them the residual claims to enterprise earnings (Granick 1990; Li 1997).
-This means that the local SOEs were very important for city government officials, both as a source of fiscal revenue and as a contributor to local GDP growth which is a critical criteria used by upper-governments in promotion decisions (Maskin, Qian, and Xu 2000; Xu 2011).
+Similar to other transition economies, at the onset of the economic reform, the state sector or SOEs dominated the Chinese economy.
+Yet, in contrast to other transition economies, the governance regime of the Chinese economy is regionally decentralized authoritarianism (RDA).4 In this RDA regime, political and personnel decisions are highly centralized and the central government appoints and assesses local government officials, whereas administrative and economic matters, including those of the SOEs, are mostly decentralized to local governments.
+In the case of SOEs, except for the very large ones, the control rights are assigned to the municipal governments.
+These control rights also give local governments the residual claims to enterprise earnings (Granick, 1990; Li, 1997).
+Thus, the local SOEs were very important for city government officials, both as a source of fiscal revenue and as a contributor to local GDP growth which is a critical criteria used by uppergovernments in promotion decisions (Maskin, Qian, and Xu, 2000; Xu, 2011).
+In short, under China's RDA regime, political economy mechanisms at the level of city government drive China's privatization decisions.

-Endowed with the "local" ownership of SOEs, China's state sector reforms have been mostly driven by local experiments, sometimes even before the central government's official mandates (Xu 2011).
-By early 1990s, deteriorating performance of SOEs put increasing pressure on the fiscal conditions of local governments.
-A few cities "quietly" initiated de facto privatization, without explicit approval from upper-level governments.
+Endowed with the "local" ownership of SOEs, China's state sector reforms have been mostly driven by regional competition and local experiments, sometimes before the central government's official mandates (Xu, 2011).
+Privatization epitomizes this dynamic.
+For ideological reasons, privatization is a controversial subject in China, and the central government did not officially allow it until the late 1990s.
+However, the deteriorating performance of SOEs put increasing pressure on the fiscal conditions of local governments because they are the residual claimants of the SOE earnings and some of them were on the verge of insolvency following the losses of their SOEs.